 Since sponge cakes have very little or no fat in them, they can often seem dry.
 Especially sponge cakes that do not have any fat, like a classic genoise.
 However, the great thing about a sponge cake is they can soak up a fair amount of syrup without getting soggy.

 Syrup will make a dry sponge cake moist and it can even add some extra flavor if you use a flavored syrup.
+This recipe for hot milk sponge cake makes a fairly moist cake compared to other sponge cakes but you can still add syrup to it without making it soggy.

 How much syrup can a sponge cake hold?